4d-depot/Build4D/Build4D/Documentation/Classes/_core.md

 |---|---|---|---|
 | $status | Boolean | out | True if the copy is successful. |

-Copy the source application (4D Volume Desktop or 4D Server) in the destination folder.
+Copies the source application (4D Volume Desktop or 4D Server) in the destination folder.

 <h3 id="function-create4DZ">Function _create4DZ</h3>